RafaelNH/Free-water-elimination-DTI/article.md

 training and without optimization for speed", their evaluation tests showed that their procedures are able to provide diffusion based measures stable to different free water contamination degree.
-In this work, the two algorithms described by Hoy and colleagues are reviewed, optimized and tested on monte-carlo simulations based also in the evaluations done by Hoy and colleagues [1].
+In this work, the two algorithms described by Hoy and colleagues are reviewed, optimized and tested using monte-carlo simulations.
 Our goal is to provide the first reference implementation of the procedures to fit the free water contamination model optimized for both speed and robustness.

 ## 2. Methods